 We started getting very serious.
 I had feelings for Heather I hadn’t yet had for any other woman I had met that year, something deeper and more spiritual.

-In the middle of all this, Chaos suddenly stopped seeing me.
+In the middle of all this, Marci suddenly stopped seeing me.
 One day, she just vanished, and stopped returning my texts.
 I was confused, but later I would learn this is very normal for FB’s.
 Though I didn’t have a term for it at the time, it was a classic LSNFTE; she had fallen in love with her new boss and didn’t need to see me anymore.
 Oh well.
 She’d be back later.
 They always come back.

-With both Jenae and Chaos gone, as Heather and I got more and more serious, I did a very dumb thing.
+With both Jenae and Marci gone, as Heather and I got more and more serious, I did a very dumb thing.
 I slowly stopped my online dating activities.
 My online dates grew less frequent, and within a few months, I realized that while I had not promised Heather monogamy, I was not having sex with anyone else but her.
 The dreaded de facto monogamy monster had caught me.
 I thought it was okay (de facto monogamous men always do), but I did not yet know the magnitude of the mistake I had just made.
 Oh, Blackdragon, you DUMBASS.

 To be clear, I never actually verbalized nor promised monogamy with Heather.
 However, at one point, she mentioned that she was “worried” I was “still dating other people.”
 Before I realized what came out of my mouth, I mumbled something about how I really wasn’t going out on first dates anymore.
 Not exactly a denial, but another big mistake.
 It was just enough for her satisfaction to go up while her attraction went down.
 Not good.